The 33 Best Things to Do in Acadia National Park

 26. Leaf Peeping, Acadia National Park

-Trees with colorful leaves beside the blue lake in the fall in Acadia National Park
+View of colorful trees beside the lake in Acadia National Park.

 Fall color in Acadia